How to protect your furry friend from the cold this winter?

 Although it may seem that their fur protects them from everything, the truth is that dogs are not immune to the cold.

--Small breeds, short-haired dogs, puppies, and older dogs are more vulnerable.
-The cold not only affects their body temperature: it can also cause muscle stiffness, joint problems, or lowered immunity.
+- Small breeds, short-haired dogs, puppies, and older dogs are more vulnerable.
+The cold not only affects their body temperature: it can also cause muscle stiffness, joint problems or lowered defenses.

--When the thermometer drops below 7 °C, many breeds start to feel uncomfortable.
+- When the thermometer 7 °C, many dogs start to feel uncomfortable.
 And below 0 °C, the danger increases.

-Our furry friends can’t tell us “I’m cold,” but they can show it with their body language.
+Our furry friends can’t tell us if they’re cold, but they can show it with their body language.
 Here are the most common signs:

--They are reluctant to go for walks or sit on the ground shivering.
+- They are reluctant to go for walks or sit on the ground trembling.

-Sleeps more than usual or seems low on energy.
+- They sleep more than usual or seem low on energy.

 ⚠️ If you notice severe shivering, stiffness, slow breathing, or dilated pupils, it could be a case of hypothermia.
 In that case, take them to the vet immediately.